ben18mk/HalfwayTetris/README.md

-# HalfwayTetris
+# Halfway Tetris

-This is a console app tetris game, quite slow but playable.</br>
+This is a console app Tetris game, quite slow but playable.</br>
 It was created while bored in the train :)